Rogier-5/minetest-mod-rotate/README.rst

 		mithril #313196 100
 		"

-and the script is run, the new images will have been created (and the others regenerated as well).
+and the script is run, 18x18 and 128x128 images will have been created for the new wrenches (and all other images will have been regenerated as well).
 Note that imagemagick is required for the script to function.

 The script is provided 'as is', as an extra service only.
 In particular, it is not intendend to be able to run on Windows (or anywhere else than on my system, for that